Skip to content

 Melioidosis is a fatal, infectious disease and has become an emerging health concern in Northern Australia.
 Recent wet seasons have seen a dramatic increase in cases of melioidosis.
 As Darwin's urban areas spread and irrigation schemes and agriculture encroach into the desert, there is an even greater risk of spread of melioidosis.

-The program has been ongoing since the 1990s and has achieved a number of outcomes:
+The program has been ongoing since 1989 and has achieved a number of outcomes:

 The next stage of the project involves using new technology to sequence whole bacterial genomes, providing an opportunity to determine why urban melioidosis is increasing, and to analyse a unique 24+ year set of bacteria and their linked patient data to find the important bacterial factors, forming a foundation for future diagnostics, therapeutics, and vaccines.